opf/openproject/help/getting-started/README.md

 ## 5 steps to get started

-Watch a short 3 minute video to get started with OpenProject in 5 easy steps:
+Watch a short 3 minute introduction video to get started with OpenProject in 5 easy steps:
 1. Create a project
 2. Add team members
 3. Create work packages